 - “Toward a Balanced Public Lands Policy: A Case Statement for the H.B.
 148: Utah’s Transfer of Public Lands Act” explains the necessity of change in public lands policy and rationalizes the suggested mechanism for transferring public lands into State ownership.

-In response, PLPCO put together a team of economists from the University of Utah, Utah State University, and Weber State University to conduct the analysis and prepare a study.
-The study was completed over 18 months.
-The study, entitled “An Analysis of a Transfer of Federal Lands to the State of Utah”, informs Utahns of the economic feasibility of the proposed lands transfer.
+The 700+ page study examines economic feasibility of the proposed lands transfer.
 The study provides information about the current uses of land, the economic effects and non-economic benefits of those uses, and the ramifications of any transfer.
-Additionally, the study estimates the costs of managing the transferred lands and identifies the states agencies that could manage those lands.
+Additionally, the study estimates the costs of managing the transferred lands and identifies the state agencies that could manage those lands.
+The study will guide the Utah Legislatures when the 2015 legislative session convenes in January.